vippsas/vipps-psp-api/vipps-psp-api.md

 1. User selects Vipps in a checkout.
 2. User returns without completing in the app.
 (No MakePayment request has been received by the PSP)
-3. PSP cancels the payment on their end.
-And restarts the checkout.
+3. PSP cancels the payment on their end, and restarts the checkout.
 4. User might end up going back to the Vipps app, if that happens and a makepayment request is sent the PSP responds with error code 85.